FocusedFaust/LectureNotes/README.md

 # LectureNotes
 These are notes and summaries of my classes based on my professors' lectures and notes.
-I weite them as a study method and in order to keep everything neatly in one place, rather than across different files and handouts.
+I write them as a study method and in order to keep everything neatly in one place, rather than across different files and handouts.
+I also like to add extra material or things I find interesting, because it keeps me motivated when studying.

-At the moment, there is only the my notes for CS-101, which I am working on and will keep updating.
+At the moment, there are files for 3 of my classes, which I am working on and will keep updating until the end of the semester.

 ## BA1
 - CS101 : Advanced Information, Computation and Communication I